10621223/Laraieb-Imam/README.md

 Total Traffic Mirroring charge (monthly): 11,826.00 USD

 4. Gateway Load Balancer - Load balancer so that if the usage increases load balancer will create another instance to handle the traffic.
-(100 will be enough?)

 100 availability zones x 0.014 USD x 730 hours in a month = 1,022.00 USD